yenle10/Machine-Learning-Classification-Models/README.md

 II.
 Training and Hyperparameter Tuning: Optimize models using cross-validation.

-Data Splitting:
+Data Split:

  Split the data into train and test.

  Define 6-fold StratifiedKFold for cross-validation (cv).

 Baseline Models (No Tuning):